"It's a return to what made the first two movies special..." - hmv.com talks to the cast of Terminator: Dark Fate

 Deadpool director Tim Miller is the man who has been recruited to helm Terminator: Dark Fate, which arrives in UK cinemas this week, and alongside star Arnold Schwarzenegger is a cast that includes both Linda Hamilton and Edward Furlong, who both return to reprise their roles as Sarah and John Connor, respectively.

-Joining them this time around are Gabriel Luna, Mackenzie Davis and Natalia Reyes, and with the film in cinemas on tomorrow (October 23rd), we caught up with Gabriel, Mackenzie and Natalia for a chat about bringing Terminator: Dark Fate to the big screen.
+Joining them this time around are Gabriel Luna, Mackenzie Davis and Natalia Reyes, and with the film on DVD shelves now, we caught up with Gabriel, Mackenzie and Natalia for a chat about bringing Terminator: Dark Fate to the big screen.

 Watch our interview below...